homemade applesauce in a glass serving cup on an apple themed tablecloth

 Real maple syrup is a limited commodity.
 It starts as the sap of a maple tree and there’s only one season that the maple tree gives up sap to harvest.
 That is spring.
 The nights have to be cold and the days need to be warm or the sap is not produced by the tree.
 Among those harvesting maple sap the buzz phrase for time to harvest is “the sap is running”.
 The sap runs on the weather’s whim, not by our calendars.

-There’s a lot of plain old grunt work to get the sap from the woods to the sap house.
+There’s a lot of plain old grunt work to get the sap from the woods to the sap house and it takes a lot of sap to make a little syrup.
 It’s quite time consuming to boil sap to syrup and it also takes lots of heat to keep the evaporator hot enough to boil.
 The average small harvester uses wood as fuel to heat the evaporator.
 With what it takes to make a quart of real maple syrup it’s reasonably priced.

 Real maple syrup is one of the healthiest natural sweeteners you can use and a little goes a long way.